 In lieu of a Year in Review, Contagion managing director Dean Taylor looks at the young YouTube stars influencing toddlers’ Christmas wish lists.

-Social media stars and influencers are so hot right now, with brands across the world paying sometimes eye-watering sums to have nouveau celebs promote their products.
-And while this is something of a recent fad, 54-year-old Contiki built its brand on this approach long before it became fashionable.
+Social media stars and influencers are becoming an increasingly popular way for brands to reach an audience.
+And while their power to reach and engage an audience has only become apparent in recent, 54-year-old Contiki built its brand with influencers.
 We talk to marketing director Tony Laskey about its latest influencer based campaigns, building relationships and why influencers work so well for Contiki.

 360-degree video, which has been described as the next big thing in tech for 2016, is slowly gaining traction in New Zealand as brands begin experimenting with it in creative ways.
 Here’s a rundown of how a few of them have been using it so far.
 PLUS: a first-hand account of Augusto’s experience with the technology.